 There are a variety of ways to protect your network, but the important thing to remember is that no single one is failsafe.
 Security is about having layers, not about each layer of protection being impenetrable.
-A good managed IT services porvider can help you develop several layers to protect your network.
+A good IT specialist can help you develop several layers to protect your network.

 7 Ways to Protect Your Network:

 - Run a network discovery tool to find open ports, file shares, and to document user permissions.
 Review the reports and lock things down to what users really need on a daily basis.

 - Keep a paid antivirus solution up-to-date on each computer.
 Free antivirus is never quite as good as paid.

 - Subscribe to a spam filter service to prevent the infected emails from reaching users.

 - Use a high quality network firewall such as Cisco Meraki at each of your locations.

 - Keep daily automatic backups both onsite and off-site.
 If you do get infected then it will be a simple matter of just restoring the files from last night’s backup.